 (Pocket-lint) - Dolby Atmos is the bleeding edge of home cinema technology when it comes to surround sound audio.
-We've covered what Atmos is and how it works before, but for gamers, things are getting more interesting now as it's possible to get Dolby Atmos on both Xbox One and PC.
+We've covered what Atmos is and how it works before, but for gamers, things are getting more interesting now as it's possible to get Dolby Atmos on Xbox One, Xbox Series X and Series S and PC.

 What does that mean for you?
 Well, a more enhanced and immersive gaming experience for a start.